My Therapeutic Approach

 At Empowering Roots Occupational Therapy, I help children build the skills, confidence, and independence they need to thrive through the power of play and nature.

-As a mobile practice, therapy takes place outside of a traditional clinic and in natural outdoor settings throughout the Seacoast NH area.
-Nature offers a rich sensory environment filled with opportunities for movement, regulation, exploration, and connection.
-These experiences support development across many domains and naturally carry over into everyday life at home, in school, and within the community.
+As a community-based practice, therapy takes place in natural outdoor settings throughout the Seacoast New Hampshire area rather than a traditional clinic.
+These environments provide rich sensory and movement opportunities that naturally support regulation, engagement, and development in ways that carry over into daily life at home, school, and in the community.

 Every child’s path is unique.
-By meeting them where they are and integrating the transformative power of play and nature, I support growth from the roots up.
+By meeting each child where they are and integrating the therapeutic benefits of nature and play, I support growth from the roots up.

-Empowering Roots OT is a Mobile Pediatric Practice
+Empowering Roots OT is a Nature-Based Pediatric Practice.

 What is Pediatric Occupational Therapy?